CodingJinxx/jinxx-tools/docs/SCAN_FEATURE.md

 # Scan Feature - Testing Guide

 ## Overview
 The Scan feature allows you to capture single-page PDF files from a scanner, detect them automatically, and merge them into course-specific scan documents in your vault.
+The feature includes a PDF preview modal where you can rotate individual pages before saving.

 ## Setup